-Consequently, we use an approach where the evolution of Fennoscandian ice sheets during sub-stages of the last glacial cycle, for which we have reasonably good knowledge of configurations, flow patterns, and basal thermal regimes, is used as a model for older Quaternary events of corresponding magnitude.
-Based on the two modal ice sheet styles that can be discerned during the last glacial cycle, mountain ice sheets (MIS) and full-grown Fennoscandian ice sheets (FIS), a first order deposition pattern is constructed, based on a model in which deposition occurs as a function of dominant modes of ice margin location through the Quaternary.
+We use an approach where the evolution of Fennoscandian ice sheets during substages of the last glacial cycle, for which we have reasonably good knowledge of configurations, flow patterns, and basal thermal regimes, is used as a model for older Quaternary events of corresponding magnitude.
+Based on the two modal ice sheet styles that can be discerned during the last glacial cycle, mountain ice sheets (MIS) and fullgrown Fennoscandian ice sheets (FIS), a first order deposition pattern is constructed, based on a model in which deposition occurs as a function of dominant modes of ice margin location through the Quaternary and erosion as a function of location between the ice divide and the ice sheet margin.
 We compare this predicted deposit pattern with the actual pattern of glacial deposits today, and seek glaciologically plausible explanations for deviations caused by subsequent erosion.
 These explanations elaborate on the glaciological and topographical controls on the erosion pattern.
 We conclude that the presence of widespread thick till in central Sweden, east of and parallel to the mountain chain, likely reflects that this zone was a depositional zone for MIS ice sheets, while constituting a low erosion zone in a frozen bed ice divide area during FIS events.
-Regions dominated by areal scouring in west- and east-central Sweden are located in areas that experienced one or multiple transition(s) from sheet flow to stream flow, i.e. they were formed underneath ice flow convergences zones (heads) of the Norwegian Channel and Baltic ice streams, respectively.
+Regions dominated by areal scouring in west- and east-central Sweden are located in areas that experienced one or multiple transition(s) from sheet flow to stream flow, i.e. they were formed underneath ice flow convergence zones (heads) of the Norwegian Channel and Baltic ice streams, respectively.